-For K12 reservations and homeschool requests, reservations will be made in the order that emails are phone calls are received.
+***We are completely full for K12 reservations and homeschool requests for the remainder of the 16-17 academic school year.
+Reservation requests will be added to our waiting list in the order that emails and phone calls are received.
 Thank you for your patience and understanding.

 The planetarium will be out of commission starting March 1st, 2017 until April 16th, 2017.
 No shows can be scheduled during this time under any circumstances.